-There are two terminals at the Incheon airport, Terminal A and the main terminal.
-Most of the international flights arrive in Terminal A. If this is the case, then you will need to take a free shuttle train to transfer to the main terminal where immigration and the arrival hall are located.
+There are two terminals at the Incheon Airport, Terminal A and the main terminal.
+Most of the international flights arrive in Terminal A. If this is the case, then you will need to take a free shuttle train to transfer to the main terminal where the immigration and arrival halls are located.

-So upon arrival at the main terminal, you will need to go through immigration.
-To be allowed entry, you need to show your passport and valid visa (in case you’re from a country where a pre-approved visa is required like the Philippines).
-The immigration officer will take a photo of you and scan your fingerprints before you can proceed.
+Upon arrival at the main terminal, you will need to go through immigration.
+To be allowed entry to South Korea, you need to show your passport and valid visa (in case you’re from a country where a pre-approved visa is required like the Philippines).
+The immigration officer will then take a photo of you and scan your fingerprints before you can proceed.
 The line is usually long but it moves efficiently.
 Make sure you look at the screens above the immigration booths to know which line you should be standing in.
 Once you pass immigration, you can then claim your baggage at the luggage carousels.

 By then, you would have officially entered South Korea and you can begin transferring to your destination.
 Read further to know the different transfer options available.

-There are two types of airport trains, the nonstop express line and the multi-stop commuter line.
+There are two types of airport trains: the nonstop express line and the multi-stop commuter line.
 The express line to Seoul Station is available only from Incheon airport.
-This means that if you are stopping somewhere, you may take the commuter line.
+This means that if you are stopping somewhere, you should take the commuter line.

 EXPRESS LINE (AREX)

 The express line is also known as AREX, short name for Airport Railroad Express train.
-The whole nonstop ride from Incheon airport to Seoul Station is 43 minutes.
+The whole non-stop ride from Incheon airport to Seoul Station takes 43 minutes.
 The fare for adults is 14,300 won.
 As far as I know, children below 6 years old ride for free.